 A wide mix of individual health and lifestyle factors can influence the progression of the condition.
 Many people have diabetes for years without being aware they have the condition.
 This causes a wide variation between the age of onset and age of diagnosis.

-Meanwhile, some estimates claim that nearly one-third of those with diabetes do not know they have it, which further complicates estimates.
-And many national surveys and studies do not distinguish between rates of type 1 and 2 diabetes in adults.
+Meanwhile, some estimates claim that one in four people with diabetes do not know they have it, which further complicates estimates.
+Also, many national surveys and studies do not distinguish between rates of type 1 and type 2 diabetes in adults.

 While there might not be a set age for onset for type 2 diabetes, age greatly increases the chances of developing the condition.

 A 2016 study found that the rates of type 2 diabetes were up to seven times higher in Chinese adults, aged 55-74, than they were in those aged 20-34 years.

 The ADA report that rates of diabetes remain high in the elderly population, impacting some 25 percent of those aged 65-plus.

 Common factors that can increase the risk of developing type 2 diabetes include: